-Assessments will only give a good indication of students' understanding if the students actually attempted to show their level of comprehension of the material.
-However, when a test is not important to students, they may choose to invest little effort into demonstrating their understanding.
-This concern is especially relevant for low-stakes tests that carry little importance for the students themselves and for which the invested effort depends on the students' intrinsic motivation.
-This has led to the criticism of using low-stakes assessment as a tool to assess learning, especially across contexts where intrinsic motivation levels may might vary across the groups compared.
-One example is the Programme for International Student Assessment (PISA) that is administered in more than 60 countries by the Organisation for Economic Co-operation and Development (OECD) to measure mathematics, reading, and science skills among 15-year-old students.
-Using the PISA scores to compare the learning across countries relies on assumptions of similar investments in test effort and, thus, similar levels of intrinsic motivation across these countries.
-Gneezy et al. [2019] studied this by randomly adding extrinsic financial incentives to do well to students conducting a similar test in the United States and in China.
+Assessment (PISA) that is administered in more than 60 countries by the Organisation for Economic Co-operation and Development to measure mathematics, reading, and science skills among 15-year-old students.
+Using PISA scores to compare the learning across countries relies on assumptions of similar investments in test effort and, thus, similar levels of intrinsic motivation across these countries.
+Gneezy et al. (2019) studied this by randomly adding extrinsic financial incentives to do well for students participating in a similar test in the United States and in China.
 The authors reported that the test scores for the Chinese students did not improve as a result of the added extrinsic incentives, but the financial rewards caused an improvement in the American students' performance.
 This pattern aligns with the hypothesis that the Chinese students had already maximized their effort because of their high level of intrinsic motivation to do well on the low-stakes test.
 In other words, adding another incentive for these students did not improve the performance because they already were at the limit.
 The American students, on the other hand, did not exert their maximum test effort because they had lower levels of intrinsic motivation, so they had room to improve their score in response to the incentive.
-Thus, different levels of intrinsic motivation across countries may explain some of the variation in PISA results across countries.
+Thus, different levels of intrinsic motivation across countries may explain some of the variations in PISA results across countries.

 Another approach to studying the role of effort in assessment is to link students' responses to other behavior in the same setting.
 For example, the PISA assessment is linked to an extensive survey.
-Fuchsman et al. [2020] investigated inconsistent answers to the survey questions.
-For instance, a student may indicate liking school in response to one survey question but may indicate not liking school in response to a subsequent question that is worded slightly differently; this outcomes would suggest a lack of effort and lack of attention to the survey on the student's part.
-Using this measure of disengagement with the PISA survey as well as a measure based on item non-responses to the survey, Fuchsman et al. [2020] concluded that variation in effort can explain between 32 and 38 percent of the variation in PISA test scores across countries.
+Fuchsman et al. (2020) investigated inconsistent answers to the survey questions.
+For instance, a student may indicate liking school in response to one survey question but may indicate not liking school in response to a subsequent question that is worded slightly differently; this outcome would suggest a lack of effort and lack of attention to the survey on the student's part.
+Using this measure of disengagement with the PISA survey as well as a measure based on item nonresponses to the survey, Fuchsman et al. (2020) concluded that variation in effort can explain between 32% and 38% of the variation in PISA test scores across countries.